Choosing a Linux Distro: Which Distro?

 Based on: Arch Linux

-DEs: KDE Plasma (flagship), most available
+DEs: KDE Plasma (flagship), Xfce, GNOME, Cinnamon

 Backed by: community